Fallenbagel/jellywatch/README.md

 # <p align="center">JELLYWATCH</p>

-Jellywatch is a web application for monitoring*, analytics** and notifications** inspired by tautulli for Jellyfin/Emby Media Server.
+Jellywatch is a javascript web application for monitoring*, analytics** and notifications** inspired by tautulli for Jellyfin/Emby Media Server.

 <sub><sup>
   * Active Streams